Sang-it/dotfiles/README.md

 # Vim
 > Create a .vimrc in the user root

-> Vim needs to be compiled with +conceal
+> Vim needs to be compiled with "+conceal"

 > Copy paste the contents of vimrc